banianhost/docker-php/README.md

 Simply set `WEBHOOK_SECRET` environemnt and use injected url `http://project_url/webhook.php?secret=123` to use webhook.
 if you want to add custom commands, create a `.webhookrc` script in root of your repository.

+# Branch

+You can change git branch by using environment variable `GIT_BRANCH`. branch will be changed after next update or container entry-point.

 # Project Structure

 Your project should have a directory named `public`.